ishabeena/retailstorediscountcalc/README.md

 -view the class diagram under docs/classdiagram.jpg

+-pom.xml
+-Clean install the pom.xml to maven install the project.

 src/main/java
 -RetailStoreDiscountCalcTest.java, constains the main() method.
 This is the client code which calls the DiscountCalculator.java's static factory method getNetAmountAfterDiscount().